imranwebcraft/Tic-Tac-Toe-React/README.md

 ## Screenshots

 ![Game Interface](https://i.ibb.co/4KsBQfY/Screenshot-23.png)
-_Add a brief description of the game interface here._
+\_This is the screenshot of the game interface.
+I wish you enjoy playing the game.

 ![Game Interface](screenshot-url-2)
 _Add a brief description of the game interface here._